-Event management involves applying project management techniques to set-up, plan and execute events such as conferences, festivals, conventions and weddings through planning and organisation.
+Event management involves applying project management techniques to set-up, plan and execute events such as conferences, festivals and weddings.

 What does an event manager do?

 Event managers are responsible for an array of different tasks relating to the planning and organisation of promotional, business and social events.
 These tasks range from liaising with clients, producing detailed proposals, manage and coordinate event logistics as well as overseeing all legal and health and safety obligations.
 Furthermore, their role is to ensure everything runs smoothly on the run up to and the day of the event itself.

 The process of event planning includes budgeting, site selection, scheduling, coordinating speakers/entertainers and much more.
 In contrast, an event manager executes and manages the event.

 The process of planning an event includes, but is not limited to, budgeting, site selection, scheduling, coordinating speakers and entertainers.
 An event manager’s key job role is the execution and management of an overall the event, thus, they must be familiar with the entire event planning process.

 For more information on how to plan an event, we have created a handy two-part guide on how to organise an exhibition: